HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

         For more information on how to log in to the **Admin UI**, see [Log in options](../references/usingwebui/index.md#log-in-options).
 For more information on how to configure and use an external IdP to log in to the **Admin UI**, see [Set up Admin UI external IdP login configuration](../howto/IdP/adminuiidp.md).

     - Added the console command `tell restapi support` for creating a support package and `tell restapi support -includensf` for creating a support package that includes the `KeepConfig.nsf` when executed on the Domino console.
+For more information, see [Domino REST API task](usingdominorestapi/restapitask.md).

-    - Added the console command `tell restapi refresh` that refreshes Domino REST API to implement a new configuration when executed on the Domino console.
+    - Added the console command `tell restapi refresh` to update the Domino REST API configuration without restarting the Domino REST API task.
+For more information, see [Domino REST API task](usingdominorestapi/restapitask.md).

-    - Added `GET webdav-v1/locks` endpoint to get a list of all currently locked documents.
+    - Added `GET webdav-v1/locks` endpoint to get a list of all currently locked [OFBA](../howto/IdP/roundtripidp.md) documents.

-    - Added `DELETE webdav-v1/lock/{lockKey}` endpoint to remove the lock specified by a `lockKey` and to terminate the session of the user who owns the lock.
+    - Added `DELETE webdav-v1/lock/{lockKey}` endpoint to remove the [OFBA](../howto/IdP/roundtripidp.md) lock specified by a `lockKey` and to terminate the session of the user who owns the lock.
 The requestor must be the lock owner, the manager of the locked document's database, or a member of the `LocalKeepAdmins` group to remove the lock.

     - Added the **Prevent Design Refresh** toggle in the **Admin UI** to flag the schema written to the database, so the Domino design task won't replace or delete the schema.
 For more information, see [Edit a schema](../references/usingwebui/schemaui.md#edit-a-schema).

     - Added the **Required** toggle in the **Field Setting** under **Schema Management** of the **Admin UI** to mark a field as a required field.